Gary Green, executive director, Center for Sustainable Journalism, publisher of Fresh Take Georgia

 Speakman is an Associate Professor of Communication at the KSU School of Communication and Media.

 Speakman holds a doctorate in Journalism with a focus on Online and Community Journalism from Ohio University in Athens, Ohio, a master’s degree in Journalism and Mass Communication from the University of Nebraska-Lincoln, and a bachlor’s degree in Journalism from Bowling Green State University in Bowling Green, Ohio.

-Odom holds a BBA in marketing from Kennesaw State University (KSU) in Kennesaw, Georgia.
-Her Management Development Certificate is also from KSU.
+Odom holds a BBA in marketing and a Management Development Certificate from Kennesaw State University in Kennesaw, Georgia.

-Sinclair manages editorial and advertising content for all CSJ websites, including: Youth Today, JJIE , Bokeh Focus Fresh Take Georgia, Bokeh Focus and digital magazine projects.
+Sinclair maintains editorial and advertising content for all the Center’s websites including Youth Today, Fresh Take Georgia, Juvenile Justice Information Exchange, Youth Today, the Bokeh Focus photography platform and multiple digital magazine projects.
 She designs websites, maintains the websites’ hosting servers, writes content for the websites, trains WordPress editor interns and contributes to social media strategy.
-Sinclair also develops 3D immersive virtual experiences/events for Ph.D. candidates, universities and corporations (see CSJ’s virtual world project: VirtualWorld.jjie.org and Bokeh Focus: Our 3D Virtual Galleries).
-Her background includes teaching, corporate training, X Reality mixed media event production, video production, nonprofit administration, magazine/newspaper publishing, advertising sales and graphic design.
+Sinclair also develops 3D immersive virtual experiences/events for Ph.D. candidates, universities and corporations (see the Center’s virtual world project: VirtualWorld.jjie.org and Bokeh Focus: Our 3D Virtual Galleries).
+Her background includes teaching, corporate training, XReality mixed-media event production, video production, nonprofit administration, magazine/newspaper publishing, advertising sales and graphic design.